-If you live in a country blessed with seasons of abundant sunshine, you probably have an air conditioning system you rely on when the temperatures begin to rise.
+If you live in a country blessed with seasons of abundant sunshine, you probably have an air conditioning system, such as a PTAC Unit, you rely on when the temperatures begin to rise.
 And when it breaks down, especially unexpectedly, it can be downright unpleasant.

 When your air conditioner fails to function as it should, the first thing you’ll probably wonder about is if you can fix the issue yourself so you won’t have to call air-cooling specialists.
 Well, here’s what you can do: evaluate the issue first to find out whether or not your system requires professional attention.

 And to help you do just that, here’s a maintenance checklist you can use, as recommended by air conditioning specialists themselves.

 First on any AC maintenance checklist is the inspection of the filters.
 Filters that are clogged or too dirty can increase the amount of energy required to draw air into the system, which can contribute to a range of unit issues.
 If the air conditioner is used regularly, this is a maintenance task that should be done at least once every three months, if not once a month.

 If you see layers of dust around the intake vent, it’s a sign that the air conditioning unit’s filters need replacement already.
 The filter beneath the lid is most likely clogged if it is caked with dust.
 By replacing filters regularly, you can avoid unnecessary pressure on your air conditioning system and thereby reduce the chances of it breaking down.

 An AC’s condenser, just like gutters, can gather junk over time, especially without regular maintenance.
 Before turning on your cooling system for the spring or summer, check your outdoor unit for twigs, leaves, and other debris that may have accumulated around it.
 You can use your garden hose to clean the unit thoroughly, as well as remove large pieces of rubbish.